HeadBeeGuy/alt-activities/README.md

 - Restrict the file types and file size of uploaded files.
 Maybe Rails 6.0 will build in some kind of validations?
 - Rewrite site CSS to get away from Bootstrap - its Flexbox classes have been frustrating to work with, and I feel like we'll eventually outgrow its limits.
 It's possible to heavily customize Bootstrap, but this may be more work in the end than just building the site's CSS from scratch.
 - Allow users to publicly display activities that they've upvoted.
 Maybe this will be opt-in since I can see some users may not want all and sundry to see what they liked.
+- Let users link different activities together, so they can say that their activity was inspired by another, for example

 ---